nasa/Kamodo/docs/notebooks/HowtoWriteaModelReader.md

     from time import perf_counter
     from glob import glob
     from os.path import basename, isfile
-    from numpy import array, unique, NaN, append, transpose, where from datetime import datetime, timezone
+    from numpy import array, unique, nan, append, transpose, where from datetime import datetime, timezone
     from netCDF4 import Dataset
     from kamodo import Kamodo